Here is how to find a lost dog:

 These tips are for someone who has lost a dog and refers to the PetFBI flyer.
 If you did not complete their form, go to PetFBI.org to get your free flyer.
-There are many tips here.
+There are many lost dog tips here.
 Pick and choose.
 Do what you can.
 Don’t be overwhelmed by all these tips.
 Pick one, do that, then pick another.

 · We are strongly against your offering a reward.
 Rewards can encourage people to keep quiet if they see your dog because they want to catch your dog and get the reward.
 It can encourage people to chase your dog.
 You want your dog to stay in one location and not be chased away or into traffic.
 Sometimes people take dogs to get rewards, so you don’t want to encourage that.
 Rewards are just NOT a good idea!
 Still, don’t believe us?
 Here is scientific proof rewards don’t work.